Evan2790/columbia_fintech/Challenges/.ipynb_checkpoints/Challenge_1_JPMCoin-checkpoint.md

 * When was the company incorporated?

     -The company, in its current name, was founded in 1895; the company has ties to 1799 when The Manhattan Company was founded, as this is the earliest predecessor intsitution of the bank.
-Reference: [A History of our Firm](https://www.jpmorganchase.com/about/our-history)

 * Who are the founders of the company?